-- completing the development of our metallization solutions for the solar manufacturing market; - obtaining market acceptance of our products and technologies; - attracting, hiring, and retaining qualified personnel. - developing ink and paste products compatible with commercially available printing technologies and print heads;

-- expanding our distribution channels, including our ability to enter into cooperation arrangements with printing technologies manufacturers to be able to supply printers to our potential customers; - ramping up our production capabilities if and when our sales volume increases; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how; and - addressing any competing technological and market developments.
+- completing the development of our metallization solutions for the solar manufacturing market; - obtaining market acceptance of our products and technologies; - attracting, hiring, and retaining qualified personnel. - developing paste and ink products compatible with commercially available printing technologies; - expanding our distribution channels, including our ability to enter into cooperation arrangements with printing technologies manufacturers; - ramping up our production capabilities if and when our sales volume increases; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how; and - addressing any competing technological and market developments.

-Our failure to complete the development of our technology and introduce improved SicrysTM ink and paste formulations, may adversely affect our ability to successfully commercialize our products and technologies.
+Our failure to complete the development of our Sicrys paste, may adversely affect our ability to successfully commercialize our products and technologies.

-We need to continue to invest significant financial resources in the completion of the development of our SicrysTM inks and pastes for commercialization in the solar manufacturing market.
+We continue to invest significant financial resources in the completion of the development of our Sicrys paste.
 However, research and development activities are inherently uncertain, and we could encounter difficulties in commercializing our research results.
 We seek to continuously improve our products and processes.
 While we believe that we will be able to manage these uncertainties, we may encounter unanticipated challenges and there can be no guarantee that our significant research and development expenditures will produce corresponding benefits.
 If we are unable to achieve the necessary technological developments, our overall growth and financial performance and our operating results could be adversely impacted.